The New Orleans Photo Alliance’s Grants

 - A concise description of work, limited to 260 characters maximum, which will be visible to the juror alongside your image portfolio.

-- A written statement explaining your images, process and intent, 500 words maximum.
+- A written statement explaining your images, process and intent, 500 characters maximum.
 A Word document should be copied and pasted into the appropriate area at the beginning of the application form.

 - Biography or resume/CV.
 A Word document file should be copied and pasted into the appropriate area at the beginning of the application form.